We should talk more about coding languages in Supply Chain.

 Microsoft has also very useful Excel modules like Power Query and Power Pivot, which are taking the lead over VBA.

-- Power Query is used for importing and editing data tables in Excel.
+- Power Query is used for importing, cleaning, consolidating and editing data tables in Excel.

 - Power Pivot is meant to manipulate data tables et conceptualize database models in Excel.